 - One player no medal will be awarded (the competitor will receive a participation medal from IJF.
-There will be no flag, national anthem during this awarding ceremony)

-- Two players two medals awarded

-- Three players three medals will be awarded only if the third-place player has won at least one contest.
-In the case of no contest won there will only be two medals awarded

-- Four players three medals awarded

-- Five players three medals awarded

-- Six or more players four medals awarded
+There will be no flag, national anthem during this awarding ceremony) - Two players two medals awarded only if the second placed player has won at least one contest.
+In the case of no contest won there will only be one medal awarded. - Three players three medals will be awarded only if the third-place player has won at least one contest.
+In the case of no contest won there will only be two medals awarded - · Four players three medals awarded - Five players three medals awarded - Six or more players four medals awarded